AbsInt/qt6/README.md

-# Sources
+# Qt 6.x Sources for AbsInt Tools

-This Git contains the Qt 6.x sources.
+This Git contains the Qt 6.x source code as used by the AbsInt tools.

-We directly pull them from the Qt Gits with the wanted branch.
+Not all parts stored here are actually in use, this is a super set.

+For the official Qt source code please head over to https://code.qt.io/cgit/

-# How to update
+# How to update this copy

 Run